-- I. All housing developments, including holiday homes, will provide a suitable mix and range of housing in terms of size, type and tenure to reflect local housing need in both the market and Affordable Housing sectors, subject to viability.
+- I. All housing developments, including holiday homes, (vi) will be expected to (vii) provide a suitable mix and range of housing in terms of size, type and tenure to reflect local housing need and demand (viii) in both the market and Affordable Housing sectors, subject to viability.
 Developers will be required to comply with the Nationally Described Space Standard. - 2.
-Any affordable accommodation with two or more bedrooms will be houses or bungalows unless there is a demonstrated need for flats or specialist accommodation. - 3.
-Proposals of more than 20 dwellings (1) will provide 5% of dwelling plots for sale as serviced self or custom-build plots unless demand identified on the Local Planning Authority's Self-Build and Custom Register, or other relevant evidence, demonstrates that there is a higher or lower level of demand for plots and requires an alternative higher or lower percentage to be provided. - 4.
-To support an ageing population and the specific needs of people with mobility problems, 67% of both market and Affordable Housing will be accessible and adaptable by meeting requirement M4(2) Category 2 of the Building Regulations and 8% of both market and affordable housing should be to M4(3) Category 3 of the Building Regulations. - 8.1.4 New housing should reflect the need of the District's existing and future communities and should improve the quality and mix of new market and Affordable Housing.
-Evidence shows that over half of dwellings, with three or fewer bedrooms granted permission between 2011 and 2016, fell below the national minimum space standards.
-If this trend were to continue over the Plan period it would result in a disproportionate number of dwellings with under provided floorspace.
-Therefore, new housing is required to provide internal space standards contained in the 'Technical Housing Standards - Nationally Described Space Standard March 2015' or successor document.
-This standard was included in the viability assessment of the Local Plan and has been shown to be achievable.
-The Nationally Described Space Standard applies to all types of dwelling, including holiday homes.
-For the purposes of this policy, Affordable Housing is as defined in the NPPF and latest legislation.
-Current definitions are included in the Glossary.
+Any affordable accommodation with two or more bedrooms will be expected to (x) be houses or bungalows unless there is a demonstrated (x) need for flats or specialist accommodation. - 3.
+Proposals of more than 20 dwellings (xi) will be expected to (xii) provide 5% of dwelling plots for sale as serviced self or custom-build plots unless demand identified on the Local Planning Authority's Self-Build and Custom Register, or other relevant evidence, demonstrates that there is a higher or lower level of demand for plots and requires an alternative higher or lower percentage to be provided (xiii). - 4.
+Starter Homes will be provided by developers in accordance with Regulations and National Policy and Guidance. (xiv)